laprej/laprej-www/courses/rpi-csci-2500-2016-spring.md

 *The C Language Reference Manual, 5th Edition* (2002), by Samuel P. Harbison and Guy L. Steele.
 [Amazon link.](http://amzn.com/013089592X)

-### Performance Expectations
-As a professor, student adviser and course instructor, I get asked, ``Is Comp Org Hard?''.
-The answer is that depends.
-For many of you, Computer Organization is your first really hands on programming oriented course.
-So, I have found over the years that students who truly enjoy the ``Art'' and ``Science'' of programming, perform very well in the class.
-However, students who struggled with the programming assignments in CS I or CS II, unfortunately have done even worse in this course.
-The reason is that the details for low-level assembly language programming grow by at least 10x.
-Additionally, if you are not fluent in the basic constructs of at least C++ programming such as classes, for-loops, while-loops, if-then-else statements coupled with the ability to take a relatively high-level problem description (i.e., write a program that reads two variable dimension NxN matrices from a file, multiplies them together and outputs the result in a matrix format) and quickly break it down mentally and construct a structured program to accomplish this task, you will find this course very difficult.

-Another compounding factor is time management.
-If you are able to complete the Computer Organizations programming assignments relatively quickly, say 10 hours, as opposed to getting stuck on a bug for nearly 40 hours, successful Computer Organization students tend to stay rested, have more time for other classes as well as prepare for the bi-weekly Computer Organization quizzes.
-Unsuccessful students have the feeling they are overwhelmed in an ever growing avalanche of homework and quizzes.

-If you start to get that overwhelmed feeling at all, ask for help and ask for early -- do not wait until a few days before the assignment is due.
-Additionally, if you feel you are not as strong of a programmer and found CS I and CS II challenging, then I suggest you start all the programming oriented assignments the day they are assigned.
-If any part of the assignment is unclear, please see Dr.  Carothers as soon as possible or e-mail him.

 ### Graduate Teaching Assistants
 We have two Graduate TAs assigned to our class.
 All office hours are typically held in the Amos Eaton, room 217, unless otherwise specified by the TA.